5 National Parks You Should Visit in Queensland

 There is also a possibility to camp in this national park, more information click here.

-This place is quite popular place due to easy access and proximity to Cairns (about 75 kilometers south).
+This place is a quite popular place due to easy access and proximity to Cairns (about 75 kilometers south).
 The falls area is indeed pretty awesome – you can enjoy the beautiful scenery, swim in the pools or slide in the rockslides.
-Great place to hang out on warm weather!
+Great place to hang out in warm weather!